WHAT IS WESTERN CIVILIZATION?

 Slavery.
 When

 Western civilization began, for example, slavery was extremely common.
-This is an almost total disregard for
+This is a total disregard for the

-civilization ended slavery in Europe, the Middle East and America.
+civilization ended slavery in Europe, most of the Middle East and America.

 Dictatorship.
 When